top of page

 Jun 4, 20254 min read

-Do you wear a mask?
+Do you wear a shadow mask?

 “Persona, the mask, or image we present to the world.
 Designed to make a particular impression on others, while concealing our true nature.” - Carl Jung We all wear masks, whether we realize it or not.
 In fact, since the day we are born, we learn how to cultivate many different masks, allowing us to function in a variety of life’s scenarios.
 Is this a bad thing?
 Absolutely not!
 Humans generally exist within a society that requires us to develop relationships, contribute to an